- Common uses

 HOW should this medicine be used?

-Abiraterone comes as a tablet to take by mouth on an empty stomach, 1 hour before or 2 hours after eating any food.
-It is usually taken once a day.
+Abiraterone comes as a tablet to take by mouth on an empty stomach with water, 1 hour before or 2 hours after eating any food.
+It is usually taken once or twice a day.
 Take abiraterone at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take abiraterone exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the tablets whole with water; do not split, chew, or crush them.